azulaisayandere/logan/README.md

 # logan
-a discord message log bot using stripped down functions from josh
+a discord message frequency log bot using stripped down functions from josh